garciagomezluis/frontendSpellChecker/README.md

 * `loadTrainingFile`: Sends a request to the path specified in *locationAddWord* to get words.json
 * `getInfoWithExtraData`: Used for testing

-##Can I try now?

-[Here](http://yatusabee.com.ar/spellChecker): It works fine for one-word phrases (I guess it could be useful when static data is required).

 ##Have this a mistake?